dcarpintero/llamaindexchat/README.md

-# Chat with Web3 Papers and Docs
+# Chat with 🦙 LlamaIndex Docs 🗂️

-Question-Answering application to query Web3 papers and docs.
-Powered by Streamlit and LlamaIndex.
+Web-based App to chat with LlamaIndex Docs using Streamlit, LLamaIndex and OpenaI.

 ## 🚀 Quickstart